Pre-Employment Testing Removes Complexity, Reduces Mistakes

 That blew open the door for pre-employment testing.

 Consider the article, Inside the Head of an Applicant published in Newsweek.
-Its central theme notes the demand for personality tests has skyrocketed.
+Its central theme notes the demand for pre-employment personality tests has skyrocketed.
 Small business owners, school systems, and the government join major corporations in using personality tests as an interviewing screening tool and to assess employees for internal promotions.
-The Newsweek article (2005) estimates this type of testing is a $400 million industry.
+The Newsweek article (2005) estimated that pre-employment personality tests are a $400 million industry.

 Today it is on its way to $1 Billion.